Student Budget (Twin Cities)

 See page 30 for Record of Financial Assistance Form / Loan Repayment Logs.

-University-administered financial aid is based upon providing resources to meet the expenses of a predetermined standard student budget.
+University-administered financial aid is based upon providing resources to meet the expenses of a predetermined standard student education budget.
 It is important for you to be able to relate your actual expenses in various categories to the amounts allocated for these purposes by the Financial Aid Office in the standard student budget.
 There are several reasons to do this.
 If your expenditures are higher, the amount of financial aid that is received will not prove adequate.
 Likewise, if expenses are kept below the established budget, it will not be necessary for you to borrow as much money now.
 With lower debts, particularly in high-interest loans, there will be less to pay back later.
 Another reason to organize a budget is to know, at any one time, how long you are able to manage on the funds currently available.
 This is important because financial aid becomes available at intervals throughout the year and your expenses will vary from month to month.
 By knowing which expenses occur regularly, you can plan for those that occur quarterly or annually.
 A smooth cash flow will be achieved and anxiety about financial concerns will be reduced.